jasonknight/woocommerce-json-api/README.md

       errors: [], // always an empty collection,
                   // when errors are present, they are represented as
                   // {text: 'text', code: 12344, retry: true|false ... }
+      warnings: [], // warnings about what you did that didn't succeed, such as not finding one of many products by sku or some such
       arguments: {
          token: "YourUserToken"
       }